Jean Duclos: Deputy for Seine-et-Oise

 Candidate for deputy on several occasions presented by his party, he was designated for candidacy in the Fifth District of Versailles in Seine-et-Oise for the general elections of 1936.
-Leading in the first ballot with 7,353 votes out of 22,092 constituents as the Popular Frontcandidate benefitting from withdrawals from the left, he was elected on the second ballot with 12,640 votes, his opponent on the right receiving 9,142 votes.
+Leading in the first ballot with 7,353 votes out of 22,092 constituents as the Popular Front candidate benefitting from withdrawals from the left, he was elected on the second ballot with 12,640 votes, his opponent on the right receiving 9,142 votes.
 He was in the lead in three cantons: Versailles sud, Versailles ouest et Palaiseau.

 Deposed in 1940, like most communist deputies, interned for several months, he was freed in 1941 and retired in his home province.
 He renewed his activities upon the Liberation of France, and was elected deputy for Seine-et-Oise after the electoral consultations of 1945, and June and November 1946.
 Having become rather blind, he was not a candidate in the elections of 1951.

 In April–May 1945, he was elected the first deputy of the commune of Versailles.